apes-suite/musubi/README.md

 -----------------

-The actual sources of musubi are found in the mus subdirectory, which is a git submodule and thus has a repository (musubi-source) on its own.
+The actual sources of musubi are found in the mus subdirectory, which is a git submodule and, thus, has a repository (musubi-source) on its own.
 To ease the work with this setup there is a `request` script that is meant to take care of dealing with the tight coupling between this repository and musubi-source.